miguel-sg-2/FastEddy_tutorial/input/README.txt

-This subdirectory contains the FastEddy input files
+This subdirectory contains the FastEddy input files and an example submission script